smudge-js/smudge/notes/notes.md

     Blend Modes
     Example with each blend mode, with alpha at 100% and 50% Probably a couple color combos each.
+    creating materials with 0, 0, 0, with {} and with copy constructor new Material(mymat)

 - Naming + Branding
 - Website + Documentation Design